A Cryptocurrency Based On a Dog Meme Is Now Worth Over $1 Billion - Slashdot

 Even Jackson Palmer, one of the founders of the coin, expressed concern about the hyperinflation of dogecoin.
 "It says a lot about the state of the cryptocurrency space in general that a currency with a dog on it which hasn't released a software update in over 2 years has a $1 billion+ market cap," Jackson told Coindesk.

-Commodity "currency" makes no sense (Score:1)
+Commodity "currency" makes no sense (Score:5, Insightful)

 It only works because people have convinced enough other people that it makes sense to invest in it.
 When that stops being the case it's gone overnight.